 This post includes some of Yahoo!’s acquisitions which probably have had the biggest impact on the search results and the advertisements that Yahoo! serves.

-What are the most popularly used top level domains, or at least, which are the ones that show up on pages indexed in Google?
+What are the most popular top level domains, or at least, which are the ones that show up most on pages indexed in Google?

 I wondered this yesterday after seeing a news article stating that the registration of .cn (china) top level domain names topped 1 million for the first time ever by the end of 2005.
 The seed for my wonderment was probably planted when EGOL, at Cre8asite Forums, asked about using a .info top level domain earlier that day.

-So I decided to check to see which were the most popular in Google, since that was the easiest place to get some statistics.
+So I decided to check to see which were the most popular top level domains in Google, since that was the easiest place to get some statistics.

 I found a couple of lists of top level domains (generic tlds and country code tlds), and searched for the number of results that appeared in Google, using the advanced “site” search operator and my tld lists.
 For example, a search for “site:.com” without the quotation marks might show me approximately how many pages appear in Google’s index that are on sites using a “.com” top level domain.